microsoft/code-with-engineering-playbook/docs/code-reviews/inclusion-in-code-review.md

 # Inclusion in Code Review

-You may be thinking why care about inclusiveness in code reviews.
 Below are some points which emphasize why inclusivity in code reviews is important:

 * Code reviews are an important part of our job as software professionals.
 * As CSE we work with cross cultural teams from across the globe.